Tim Patrick Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Recent Performances

-- Patrick did not record a catch in last week's game against the Chargers.
+- Patrick did not have a catch in last week's game versus the Chargers.

-- In his last three games, Patrick's five receptions (on nine targets) have led to 60 receiving yards (20.0 per game) and one touchdown.
+- Patrick has five catches on nine targets for 60 yards and one touchdown over his last three games, averaging 20.0 yards per game.

 Patrick's Denver Teammates